goncalo-oliveira/faas-aspnet-template/README.md

 ## Controller-based template

 Sometimes we want to create a more complex workload, with multiple methods or even with multiple routes.
-For these scenarios, we wan us the `aspnet-controller` template.
+For these scenarios, we can use the `aspnet-controller` template.
 When we create a new function with this template, instead of having a `Function.cs` we now have a `Controller.cs` file.

 ```csharp
 namespace OpenFaaS